alazaroc/blog-web-code/_posts/2023-02-04-aws-open-source-tools-code.md

 > ![git-secrets](git-secrets.png){:class="border"}
 {: .prompt-info }

-**Is it popular?**: On github: Watch: 198; Fork: 1.1k; Stars: 10.8k
+**Is it popular?**: On Github: Watch: 198; Fork: 1.1k; Stars: 10.8k

-**Recently updated?**: Today (in the time I am writing this post).
+**Recently updated?**: Today (at the time I am writing this post).
 Commit in total 110

 **URL**: [https://github.com/awslabs/git-secrets](https://github.com/awslabs/git-secrets){:target="_blank"}

 ### gitleaks

-Gitleaks is a SAST tool for detecting and preventing hardcoded secrets like passwords, api keys, and tokens in git repos.
+Gitleaks is a SAST tool for detecting and preventing hardcoded secrets like passwords, API keys, and tokens in git repos.
 Gitleaks is an easy-to-use, all-in-one solution for detecting secrets, past or present, in your code.

 > **Why use it**: Analyze the code of your IaC infrastructure to detect security and compliance misconfigurations.
 > ![gitleaks](gitleaks.png){:class="border"}
 {: .prompt-info }

-**Is it popular?**: On github: Watch: 142; Fork: 1.1k; Stars: 11.5k
+**Is it popular?**: On Github: Watch: 142; Fork: 1.1k; Stars: 11.5k

-**Recently updated?**: Today (in the time I am writing this post).
+**Recently updated?**: Today (at the time I am writing this post).
 Commit in total 896

 **URL**: [https://github.com/zricethezav/gitleaks](https://github.com/zricethezav/gitleaks){:target="_blank"}

 ## Others

 - Compliance
-  - <kbd>cloud custodian</kbd>: rules engine to define policies to enable a well managed, secure and cost optimized cloud infrastructure
+  - <kbd>cloud custodian</kbd>: rules engine to define policies to enable a well-managed, secure and cost-optimized cloud infrastructure
 - Cost of Terraform templates:
   - <kbd>Infracost</kbd>: estimate cost for Terraform before to deploy

 ### Cloud custodian

-Cloud Custodian is a rules engine to define policies to enable a well managed, secure and cost optimized cloud infrastructure in yaml format.
+Cloud Custodian is a rules engine to define policies to enable a well-managed, secure and cost-optimized cloud infrastructure in yaml format.

-Custodian can be used to manage AWS, Azure, and GCP environments by ensuring `real time compliance to security policies` (like encryption and access requirements), tag policies, and cost management via garbage collection of unused resources and off-hours resource management.
+Custodian can be used to manage AWS, Azure, and GCP environments by ensuring `real-time compliance with security policies` (like encryption and access requirements), tag policies, and cost management via garbage collection of unused resources and off-hours resource management.

 Custodian policies are written in simple YAML configuration files that enable users to specify policies on a resource type (EC2, ASG, Redshift, CosmosDB, PubSub Topic) and are constructed from a vocabulary of filters and actions.